Updated May 2025

 We’ll provide a more detailed set of instructions after your LEEP procedure.

 Thankfully, the Pap smear test has greatly reduced the number of deaths from cervical cancer because it detects it at the earliest stages.
-However, according to the American Cancer Society, you may be at a higher risk of developing cervical cancer if:

 - You’ve been infected with HPV